Programming as Theory Building: Peter Naur's Essay

 Hidden gems in pi-powerline-footer

-Posted on Sun, 22 Mar 2026 in DevOps • Tagged with pi, terminal, productivity
+Posted on Sun, 22 Mar 2026 in IA • Tagged with pi, terminal, productividad

 Two features of the pi-powerline-footer plugin that go beyond the typical footer with model information.